Scots households would be £10,000 better off with independence, paper claims

 The SNP’s opponents were scornful of the latest independence paper.

-Alastair Cameron, chair of the campaign group Scotland in Union, said: “Much like the old white paper, the Growth Commission report and the previous series of papers, this document is yet another re-hashed wishlist.
+Alastair Cameron, chairman of the campaign group Scotland in Union, said: “Much like the old white paper, the Growth Commission report and the previous series of papers, this document is yet another rehashed wish-list.

 “Its assertions and unrealistic assumptions are clearly designed to mask the true costs and risks of breaking the UK apart.”

-Scottish Labour’s finance spokesman Michael Marra said: “John Swinney should be embarrassed at these baseless claims which are entirely detached from reality.
+Scottish Labour finance spokesman Michael Marra said: “John Swinney should be embarrassed at these baseless claims which are entirely detached from reality.

 Scottish Conservative deputy leader Rachael Hamilton said: “Our message is simple: move on John.